bodo-hugo-barwich/pycommand/README.md

 As it is documented in [Python Documentation - Thread-based parallelism](https://docs.python.org/3.8/library/threading.html?highlight=thread#module-threading) and [Python - Global Interpreter Lock](https://docs.python.org/3.8/glossary.html#term-global-interpreter-lock) processor intensive tasks cannot run in _Python_ threads and are advised to be executed in multiple processes.
-As I developed it as Prototype at:
+The _Python_ implementation was derived from a prototype I developed at:
 [Multi Process Manager](https://stackoverflow.com/questions/50177534/why-do-pipes-from-child-processes-break-sometimes-and-sometimes-not)\
 The **Object Oriented Design** permits the implementation of the **[Command Pattern / Manager-Worker Pattern](https://en.wikipedia.org/wiki/Command_pattern)**.\
 Providing a similar functionality as the [`subprocess.run()` Function](https://docs.python.org/3/library/subprocess.html#subprocess.run) it can serve as a Procedural Replacement for this function without the need of special error handling of possible Exceptions. \